 One of the big steps you take when working with OKRs is shifting your thinking process from outputs to outcomes.
-Organizations, teams, flourish from the results they produce and the impact they create, not by checking off a list of to do's that may or may not push the company forward.
+Organizations and their teams flourish from the results they produce and the impact they create, in stark contrast to checking off a list of to-do's that may or may not push the company forward.

-It's quite common to confuse Key Results with Initiatives that fall more into the project umbrella.
-Your Key Results should provide feedback of whether or not you're achieving your Objective through data.
+It's easy to confuse Key Results with Initiatives, which represent the projects/tasks you're doing to push the needle on your Key Results.
+Your Key Results should provide feedback on whether or not you're achieving your Objective, through data.

 When adding Key Results for an Objective, ensure that they are: